Chloe Chambers: 2025

-On October 2, 2024, it was announced that Chambers would return in 2025 with Campos Racing but would move to the Red Bull Academy Program and would be supported by Red Bull Ford.
+Chambers was retained by Campos Racing for the 2025 season, but she moved to the Red Bull Ford Academy Programme after leaving the Haas Driver development program.
+She ended the season with two wins, seven podium finishes, four pole positions, and four fastest laps.

+Her first win of the season was in Race 3 of Round 4 in Canada, where she converted pole to victory.
+At the Round 7 season finale in Las Vegas, Chambers retired from Race 1 after colliding with Campos teammate Alisha Palmowski.
+In Race 2, Chambers converted pole to victory again to claim her home race win, where she led every lap and earned a bonus point for setting the fastest lap.

+Chambers finished third overall in the championship standings with 127 points, behind Maya Weug with 157 points and Doriane Pin with 172 points.

 Formula Winter Series

 In preparation for her 2025 F1 Academy season, Chambers contested in the Formula Winter Series with Campos Racing.

 FIA Formula 3

 On September 17, 2022, Chambers took part in a one-day FIA Formula 3 test, completing 50 laps at the Circuit de Nevers Magny-Cours in France.

 Chambers took part in a second test on July 12–13, 2024 at the Silverstone Circuit.
 Chambers drove 97 laps in a hybrid 2019 F3 car that had been modified to handle like the 2025 car.

 Formula E

 Chambers made her first Formula E outing at the November 2024 women's test with Andretti in Jarama.
 Chambers was the fastest female with a time of 1:22.767 at the 2025–26 pre-season women's test in Valencia for Mahindra Racing topping both test sessions.
+Chambers drove for Mahindra Racing in the rookie free practice session at the Miami ePrix.